RMTrasmont/SampleProjects/README.md

 ## - Introduction
 <!-- SHORT APP INTRO -->

 Classic Street Fighter II app showing a List of Characters with their Info and Move Sets.
 The Animations are Not Videos nor GIFs.
 Each individual character has a set of Images that works off a timer giving the impression of movement to the user.
-Hundreds of images were individually selected, cut, background removed,cleaned up, resized and combined in one background to perform the "aimation".
+Hundreds of images were individually selected, cut, background removed,cleaned up, resized and combined in one background to perform the "animation".

 <!-- ADD IMAGES FOR INTRO -->
 <p align="center">